 As a maker, there’s no better feeling than launching your product to the world.
 We help create that feeling every day with Bubble.

 Bubble’s powerful platform has made it easier than ever to start building software without having to write a single line of code.
-Our customers are using Bubble to build websites, directories, and even social networks.
+Our users are using Bubble to build websites, directories, and even social networks.

-Throughout this guide, we’ll highlight how to build the following key features from Kickstarter:
+In this guide, we’ll highlight how to build the following key features from Kickstarter:

 The steps to building Kickstarter with no code include: